 EPA¡¯s Lead and Copper Proposed Rule reflects input received from the agency¡¯s state, local, and tribal partners, the Science Advisory Board, the National Drinking Water Advisory Council, and best available peer-reviewed science.
-EPA is taking public comment on this proposal until February 12, 2020.
-Instructions for submitting comments are included in the proposed ruleavailable in the Federal Register via http://www.regulations.gov: Docket ID No. EPA-HQ-OW-2017-0300.
+The comment period is now closed.
+To view the Federal Register visit http://www.regulations.gov: Docket ID No. EPA-HQ-OW-2017-0300.

 Supporting Materials and Fact Sheets